blynkkk/blueprints/ESP32 Header Demo/README.md

 ## Introduction

 Header Constructor is a new feature for Blynk mobile apps.
-It's a customizable top bar that expands design options and makes you app look so complete!
+It's a customizable top bar that expands design options and makes your app look so complete!
 See it for yourself - we assembled a fancy Tesla-style app from Blynk UI components.

 ## Components Used in This Project